 The Final Word

 The irony of how tick tubes work is not lost on me.
-We use another disease vector, rodents, to carry pesticide to their own nests to eliminate ticks.
+We use another disease vector, rodents, to carry pesticides to their own nests to eliminate ticks.
 Rodents have been a pretty big threat to human health throughout history, and it is nice that we can turn the tables by weaponizing rodents against ticks with homemade tick tubes.
 If rodents are your problem, you may want to check out: